MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 **Problem: Notifications are not sent to Discord channels or DMs.**

-1.  **Check Supabase Network Restrictions:** Did you follow **Step 3** in the `supabase/functions/INSTRUCTIONS.md` file to allow `pg_net` egress?
-This is a very common cause.
+The new architecture is more direct: A function in your Supabase database makes an HTTP request to the `discord-proxy` Edge Function, which then calls your bot.

+1.  **Check the Health Check Page:**
+    *   Go to your website's Admin Panel -> Health Check.
+    *   Run **"Step 0: Database Outbound HTTP"**.
+This is the most critical test.
+    *   **If it fails:** Your database cannot make external requests.
+This is rare, but could be due to an outdated Supabase project or network restrictions.
+The error message will provide clues.
+Ensure the `http` extension is enabled in your database (the schema script does this automatically).
+    *   **If it succeeds:** The database *can* send requests.
+The problem is further down the line.
+Proceed to the next step.

-2.  **Check Supabase Function Logs:** Go to the `discord-proxy` function in your Supabase dashboard and view its logs.
+2.  **Check the `discord-proxy` Function Logs:**
-    *   If you see "Received notification request...", the database trigger is working.
+    *   Go to Supabase -> Edge Functions -> `discord-proxy`.
+    *   Trigger an action that should send a notification (e.g., submit an application).
+    *   Check the logs for an incoming request.
+    *   **If you see `Unauthorized`**: Your `DISCORD_PROXY_SECRET` in the function's Secrets does not match what the database is sending.
+This is an internal configuration error, likely in the database schema's `private.send_notification` function.
+    *   **If you see "Bot integration secrets are not configured"**: You missed Step 2 of the `supabase/functions/INSTRUCTIONS.md` guide.
+You need to set `VITE_DISCORD_BOT_URL` and `VITE_DISCORD_BOT_API_KEY` as secrets.
-    *   If you see "Error from bot API...", the proxy function can't reach your bot.
+    *   **If you see "Error from bot API..." or a connection error**: The proxy function can't reach your bot.
 Check your bot's firewall and the `VITE_DISCORD_BOT_URL` secret.
-    *   If you see no logs at all, the database trigger isn't firing or `pg_net` is blocked.
+The error message will give you a hint.

 3.  **Check Bot Logs:** Use `pm2 logs vixel-bot` on your server.
     *   Do you see an error like "Authentication failed"?
 Your `API_SECRET_KEY` in `config.json` doesn't match the `VITE_DISCORD_BOT_API_KEY` secret in Supabase.
     *   Do you see a "Discord API Error"?
 The bot might not have permission to send messages in the target channel or to DM the user.
+The error message in the log is very specific and will tell you what's wrong (e.g., "Missing Access", "Cannot send messages to this user").

 **Problem: Slash commands like `/setstatus` don't appear or don't work.**

 1.  **Re-Invite The Bot:** This is the most common fix.
 Follow the "Invite The Bot Correctly" steps at the top of this file to generate a new invite link with the correct `bot` and `applications.commands` scopes.
 Use it to re-authorize the bot in your server.
 2.  **Check Bot Logs:** When the bot starts, it should log "Slash commands registered/updated successfully."
 If it logs an error, there's a problem with its connection or permissions.
 3.  **Check Command Permissions:** Ensure the user trying the command has one of the roles listed in `PRESENCE_COMMAND_ROLE_IDS` or has Administrator permissions in the server.
+The bot logs will show a detailed permission check every time the command is used.